-The Fisheries Council reduced the catch quota for cod in ICES sub-areas 22-24 by 60% for 2020.
-Following this the German quota was still some 70% below 2016 levels.
+The Fisheries Council increased the catch quota for cod in ICES sub-areas 22-24 by 70% for 2019.
+This still meant, however, that the German quota was around 25% lower than in 2016.
 In a joint declaration, the Commission and Germany stated that in view of the critical condition of the cod stock, Germany considered it necessary to take emergency measures such as imposing closure periods of 20 days on German fishing vessels targeting cod in sub-areas 22-24.

-The closure period was divided into two 10-day blocks in the 1-31 January and 1 April-31 May fishing seasons.
+The closure period was divided into two 10-day blocks in the fishing season from 1 January to 31 May 2019.
 Cod fishing was prohibited during the closure period.
 The businesses concerned received support under Article 33 of the European Maritime and Fisheries Fund Regulation (EMFF Regulation) for the temporary laying-up of their fishing vessels.
 During the laying-up period all fishing activities, including for non-commercial and scientific purposes, had to be suspended.

-For 2021, a very slight 5% increase in the allowable catch was decided based on a scientific assessment of the condition of the stocks.
-This meant that a closure period had to be imposed also in 2020 [sic].
+For 2020 a further drastic reduction in catches, in the order of 60%, was adopted on the basis of a scientific assessment of the condition of the stocks.
+This meant that a closure period also had to be imposed in 2020.